Where: Series of webinars

 When: 26-30 October 2020

 What: Call for action

-This Call to Action will involve specialists from national veterinary services, industry, research, academia, and regional and international partners.
+FAO and OIE call on countries and partners to join forces against this deadly pig disease.
+This Call to Action will involve specialists from national Veterinary Services, industry, research, academia, and regional and international partners.

 - Review existing and recently developed tools, mechanisms and practices to address the introduction and spread of ASF.

 - Release a global call for action to adopt and implement the GF-TADs Initiative for the Global Control of ASF.